Vietnam Visa Guide and Tips

 1. For those who are required entry visa to Vietnam, they need to arrange Vietnam visa before their departure by applying for a visa approval letter online to get the visa stamp at Vietnam International Airports (visa on arrival) through such travel agency service as www.visaonarrival.net OR applying at local Vietnam Embassy/Consulate to get visa stamped.

 2. Tourist visas are valid for a single 30-day stay.
 The government often talks about issuing visas on arrival to certain favoured nationalities, but as yet this sensible scheme has failed to materialise.
 Arranging the paperwork for a Vietnamese visa has become fairly straightforward, but it remains expensive and unnecessarily time-consuming.
+You can also get your Vietnam visa more longer with our extend service.

 3. It is possible to arrange a visa on arrival through Vietnamese travel agencies.
 They will need visa applicants’ passport details in advance and will send a visa approval letter to the visa applicants to confirm the visa to be issued at the Vietnam international airport of arrival.
 In Asia the best place to pick up a Vietnamese visa is Cambodia, where it cost around USD30 and can be arranged within the applying date.
 Bangkok is also a popular place as many agencies offer cheap packages with an air ticket and visa thrown in.